xchjason/CovidPopulationModel/README.md

 - Navigate to the Google drive folder created for this simulation (Section 2A.2).
 - Click on the BASIC COLAB notebook (named “Model_Notebook(Basic).ipynb”).
 - Click on the OPEN IN COLAB button at the top of the notebook.
-Open the control workbook:
-- Navigate to the control workbook and click on it to open.
-- Select and open the SETTINGS sheet.
-- Specify the region and dates for which the simulation will make COVID projections.
-  - Go to the control workbook and select the SETTINGS sheet.
-  - Set the training and target regions to the same location (e.g., set both to “Massachusetts”).
-  - Set both transfer ratios to 1.0.
-  - Set the date range for the PROJECTION PERIOD.

 Run the simulation: